 It’s time for bed after a long, hot day.
 The night is cool, so you open the window rather than run the air conditioner unnecessarily.
 The air is fresh—not hot and humid like in the day.
 And less seemingly less smoggy too since fewer vehicles and industrial facilities operate at night.

-But is the air actually better?
+But is the air quality actually better?

 Summer Nights In NYC